Being Homeless Taught Me Ten Important Truths

 Having Nothing Can Be A Frightening Experience

-Through divorce and mental health issues, I found myself alone and homeless about fifteen years ago.
+I was alone and homeless about fifteen years ago through a divorce and mental health issues.
 But that's another story for another time.
 For me, that experience changed my whole thinking.
-As the narrator in the movie Fight Club stated, “Lose an hour, gain an hour.
+The narrator in the movie Fight Club stated, “Lose an hour, gain an hour.
 This is your life, and it’s ending one minute at a time.”
 Time suddenly did not work in the same way as it had before.
-It really did slow down and sped up as each day seemed like a never-ending nightmare.
+It really did slow down and sped up, as each day seemed like a never-ending nightmare.

 2 — Homelessness taught me humility.
-I had never begged or asked for anything from a stranger on the streets throughout this eighteen-month period.
-My thoughts were, I deserved to be homeless, and I was not deserving of any assistance.
+Throughout this eighteen-month period, I had never begged or asked for anything from a stranger on the streets.
+My thoughts were that I deserved to be homeless and I was not deserving of any assistance.
 My mental health at that time was not at its best.
-I finally realized just how low I had fallen when I saw a family in the park throw away pizza they had been eating.
+I finally realized how low I had fallen when I saw a family throw away the pizza they had been eating in the park.
 It took about twenty minutes of arguing with myself, but eventually, I walked slowly towards the trash can, opened the box, and took a bite of what was left.
 I have never felt so worthless.

-3 — Homelessness taught me that my Faith or Religion did not care a jot about me.
+3 — Homelessness taught me that my Faith or Religion did not care about me.
 I found enough courage or desperation one snowy, cold evening to visit the local Bishop to ask for a blanket or coat and maybe some food.
 The Bishop refused to help and turned me back out into the blizzard.
-My Church was fine with taking my money in tithes and my time in service, and yet when the shoe was on the other foot, it turned me away.
+My Church was fine with taking my money in tithes and my time in service, yet it turned me away when the shoe was on the other foot.

 4 — Homelessness taught me perseverance.
 I walked around the town center and surrounding areas every day, all day long.
-This was to occupy my active but dulled brain at that time and to find money on the sidewalks that people could not be bothered to pick up.
+This was to occupy my active but dulled brain then and find money on the sidewalks that people could not be bothered to pick up.
 If I walked long enough, I would find about a dollar a day.
 This was enough to buy a dollar burger at Macdonald's every day.
-It was a good place to be when it was either hot or cold outside.
+It was a good place to be, either hot or cold outside.

 5 — This experience taught me about the inequality of the American social services and medical systems.
 In short, they do not work, period.
-Unlike many other civilized countries globally, there are no resources easily available for poor people, addicted persons, or mental health patients.
+Unlike many other civilized countries globally, there are no resources readily available for poor people, addicted persons, or mental health patients.
 In the USA, jails and prisons have taken the place of hospitals and clinics.
-You have to deal with Police who are not trained to care for that segment of the population instead of doctors and nurses.
+You have to deal with Police who are not trained to care for that population segment instead of doctors and nurses.

 6 — Homelessness taught me loyalty.
 Oftentimes in life, we do not get what we want.
-Although I knew there was little to no chance of seeing my small children every day, I walked the eight miles each way just in the hope I could get a glimpse of them at school.
-I loved them, still do, and they were something I cared about so much and could hold onto.
+Although I knew there was little to no chance of seeing my small children every day, I walked eight miles each way just in the hope I could get a glimpse of them at school.
+I loved them and still do; they were something I cared about and could hold onto.

 9 — It certainly taught me that being so cold and hungry as you slept at night over a small brook upon a wooden pallet does not qualify you for help.
 If you contribute some way to the Capitalist pyramid, then maybe.
 However, if you are unable due to illness, mental health, inequality, age, etc., that is too bad.
 You do not exist in the richest country in the world.